Part of the Speed audit

 What is critical CSS?

 Critical CSS is the minimum set of styles needed to render the above-fold content.
-By inlining it in a style tag, the browser can paint the first view without waiting for any external stylesheet.
+By inlining it in a style tag, the browser can paint the first view without waiting for any outside stylesheet.

 Does HTTP/2 make this less important?